Journal of Nanophotonics

 The work demonstrates an electrospun nanocomposite of recombinant spider silk protein (rSSp) nanofibers with embedded cerium oxide (ceria) nanoparticles.
 RSSP (MaSp1) has been produced, extracted from goat milk, and fabricated into nanofibers using an electrospinning process.
 The resulting electrospun nanofibers have a mean diameter of ∼50 nm.
 Furthermore, ceria nanoparticles of mean diameterions, associated with formed oxygen vacancies.
 The formed nanocomposite shows promising mechanical properties such as the Young’s modulus, elasticity (or elongation at break), and toughness.
 In addition, the electrospun mat becomes fluorescent with 520-nm emission upon exposure to UV light, due to excitation of the optically active ceria nanoparticles.
 Also, the formed nanocomposite shows a decay of its electric resistance over time upon exposure to cyclic loads at different humidity conditions.
 The synthesized nanocomposite can be utilized in different biomedical, textile, and sensing applications.

-Kandas, Ishac; Shehata, Nader; Hassounah, Ibrahim; Sobolciak, Patrik; Krupa, Igor; and Lewis, Randolph, "Optical Fluorescent Spider Silk Electrospun Nanofibers with Embedded Cerium Oxide Nanoparticles" (2018).
+Kandas, Ishac; Shehata, Nader; Hassounah, Ibrahim; Sobolciak, Patrik; Krupa, Igor; and Lewis, Randolph V., "Optical Fluorescent Spider Silk Electrospun Nanofibers with Embedded Cerium Oxide Nanoparticles" (2018).
 Biology Faculty Publications.
 Paper 1595.